Avoid These Foods to Stay Flare-Free

 The diet changes and supplements resolved the patient’s psoriasis symptoms over a six-month period.
 While the study is promising, it is limited in size, focusing on one person.

-While the research on diet and psoriasis isn’t conclusive, you shouldn’t ignore your own responses to certain foods.
+While the research on diet and psoriasis is not conclusive, you should not ignore your own responses to certain foods.
 If your skin symptoms worsen after eating certain foods, these may be triggers for you and you should probably remove them from your diet.

 Foods Linked to Triggering Psoriasis Symptoms